izelnakri/helman/README.md

 The package manager layer on top of Helm and Kubernetes.
 Allows for helm chart based kustomizations.
 I hope functionality described in this cli tool will be a part of `helm` cli in future.
-In the meantime, this cli tool provides an essential complixity management to helm and kustomize workflows.
+In the meantime, this cli tool provides an essential complexity management to helm and kustomize workflows.

 ### System Requirements